kkeane/kubernetes-the-hard-way/architecture.md

 Each host must also have a DNS entry for this IP address.
 Alternatively, you can maintain a /etc/hosts file on each host.

+**The worker and cp systems must not have a swap partition!** The kubelet service does not like swap.

 ## Networks

 Kubernetes networking is a beast.
 This cluster requires four networks: